CodersSquad/cg-booting-up-Luisssso2003/README.md

 Line 109: put your image path, for instance: self.texture = ImageTexture('itesm.jpg')
 Line 111: put your image path, for instance: self.car_geometry = ModelGeometry('lowpoly_toy_car.obj')
 Line 114: put your image path,  self.crate_geometry = ModelGeometry('crate.obj')

+And that is it!
+You should be able to run the three codes without problems
 ```

 ## Grading Policy